ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 Kubernetes components emit metrics in Prometheus format.
 You can find more information in the [Kubernetes official documentation](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/){.external}.

 You can also go to the Grafana interface.
-Open your browser and point to `http://$GRAFANA_URL` value using the credentials bellow:
+Open your browser and point to `http://$GRAFANA_URL` value using the credentials below:

 - Login: `admin`
 - Password: `prom-operator` (by default)